Written by Puneet for Excel 2013, Excel 2016, and Excel 2019

 Keyboard Shortcut to Open Quick Analysis Tool

-Yes, there is the keyboard shortcut to open the quick analysis tool.
+Yes, there is a keyboard shortcut to open the quick analysis tool.

 You need to select the data, and then you need to press this keyboard shortcut.